wdpypere/docs-test-comps/docs/CCM/Configuration.md

     the Configuration instance is bound to the specific CID, even if this is not the CacheManager's current one (e.g. when a new profile is fetched during the lifetime of the process, the CacheManager current CID is updated to the latest one).
-    The locking is relevant when a `CCM::Element` is accessed via a `CCM::Configuration` instance (in particular, when a call to `_prepareElement` is made).
+    The locking is relevant when a [Element](../CCM/Element.md) is accessed via a `CCM::Configuration` instance (in particular, when a call to `_prepareElement` is made).
     As a consequence, an unlocked Configuration instance will always use the